KenKundert/epstein/README.rst

 beyond the first chapter.
 Rather than being informative, I found it to be uncritical promotion of fossil fuels.

-I will not go into any depth as to my issues with this book, I will say one thing.
+While I will not go into any depth as to my issues with this book, I will say one thing.
 The basic premise is that humanity has tremendously benefited from cheap energy from fossil fuels.
 I have no argument with that as it is obviously true.
 But the benefit came from the availability of cheap energy.
 The fact that it was fossil fuels that provided the benefits was largely incidental to the benefit.
 Had we achieved the cheap energy using solar, wind, or nuclear, the benefit would have been the same.
 However, there are down sides to fossil fuels; significant down sides.
 As such, it is important that we constantly examine our energy choices and move towards better alternatives with fewer down sides.
-I worry that this book will act to discourage the search for better alternatives.
+I worry that this book acts to discourage the search for better alternatives.

 There is however one more point I will make.
 After giving up on Chapter 1 I skipped ahead to the chapter on global warming and ran into a section where